BOXFoundation/whitepaper/whitepaper.md

   \end{center}
 \end{figure}

-We will elaborate on each of them in the following sections.
+The above components will be elaborated in the following sections.

 ## Design Goals and Principles
-Before we delve into the details of the core components, we would like to introduce the goals and some of the principles we followed in our design of the architecture.
+Before delving into the details of the core components, we would like to introduce the goals and some of the principles followed in the design of ContentBox.

-To be concise, the major goals of ContentBox architecture design are:
+To be concise, the major design goals of ContentBox architecture are:

 + Scale well when the contents and users grow exponentially.

-+ Protect privacy well when processing a multipart transaction.
++ Protect privacy well when processing multiparty transactions.

 + Support micro-payment.

-+ Easy to integrate into current applications.
++ Easy to integrate with current applications.

 In concept, the above goals can all be achieved by designing a more powerful, full-functional, EVM-compliant blockchain.
-However, we would like to take another approach other than a monolithic chain system.
-Actually, our design of the architecture of ContentBox follows the __UNIX philosophy__: building a large system on top of a series of simple, modular, and reliable small parts, and that reflects the first design principle of us: build the system on **reliable and replaceable** parts, which can be easily debugged and upgraded.
+However, ContentBox plans to take another approach other than a monolithic chain system.
+Actually, the design of ContentBox follows the __UNIX philosophy__: building a large system on top of a series of simple, modular, and reliable small parts, and that reflects the first design principle of us: build the system on **reliable and replaceable** parts, which can be easily debugged and upgraded.

-In addition, we attempt to make the whole system **friendly to developers** throughout its design.
-We are fully aware that an ecosystem cannot be successful just because of its superiority in technology; more importantly, it needs to win the heart of developers and users.
-Therefore, another principle taken by us is to avoid reinventing the wheels, but rather embrace the today's programming world and take advantage of the proven, widely-used tech stacks.
+In addition, ContentBox attempts to make the whole system **friendly to developers** throughout its design.
+An ecosystem cannot be successful just because of its superiority in technology; more importantly, it needs to win the heart of developers and users.
+Therefore, another principle applied throughout ContentBox is to avoid reinventing the wheels, but rather embrace the today's programming world and take advantage of the proven, widely-used tech stacks.

 Another important principle is to keep the concepts **orthogonal**.
 We do not want a chain to serve two or more objectives which could make it hard to implement.
 Likewise, we do not want two components share some common functionalities, which could confuse many application developers.
 Orthogonality makes it easier to understand what happens when things combine.